openmoney/roadmap/index.md

 ### Reviewing, updating and extending the specification

-An urgen task being undertaking at the time of writing is the review and clarification of the core [specification](https://openmoney.github.io/specification/), updating and extending where necessary.
+An urgent task being undertaking at the time of writing is the review and clarification of the core [specification](https://openmoney.github.io/specification/), updating and extending where necessary.

 ### Short-term development

-#### openmoney-api
+##### openmoney-api

 - extend and complete the test suite